pianomanx/pigallery2/docs/designs/DESIGN-Scoped-Search-Context-and-Search-Sharing.md

 Date: 2025-08-13
 Status: Updated after maintainer clarifications

+NOTE: scoped working is the same as projection.
+THe app uses the projection terminologie instead of scoped.

 ## Overview
 This document proposes a design to support:
 - Search-based sharing: a share link represents a pre-filtered view of the gallery.